denironyx/devPython/python-crash-course/chapter10/README.md

 We can make this program more error resistant by wrapping the line that might produce errors in a try-except block.
 The error occurs on the line that performs the division, so that’s where we’ll put the try-except block

+#### Handling the FileNotFoundError Exception
+One common issue when working with files is handling missing files.
+The file you’re looking for might be in a different location, the filename may be misspelled, or the file may not exist at all.
+You can handle all of these situations in a straightforward way with a try-except block.